LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 There are three major categories of SQL injection based on how attackers gain access to the backend data.

 *  **In-band SQL Injection:** The attacker usually initiates the attack and gathers sensitive credentials through one single channel.
-This type of SQL injection attack is simple and efficient.
-Hence, it is one of the most commonly performed SQLi attacks on React apps.
+Such SQL attacks are simple, and hence, it is one of the most commonly performed SQLi attacks on React apps.
 It comes with two sub-categories –
     * **Error-based SQLi:** The attacker performs a fake mimicking of the admin's credentials.
 Such an action provokes the database to generate an error.
 This error message reflects how the database schema and its structure got designed.
-    * **Union-based SQLi:** The attacker leverages the UNION operator of SQL to perform this attack.
+    * **Union-based SQLi:** The attacker uses the UNION operator of SQL to perform this attack.
 Using UNION, the attacker fuses multiple SELECT statements and triggers them from the web app for an HTTP response.
 If that single response comes with some sensitive data stored in the database, UNION-based SQLi becomes successful.

  * **Inferential/Blind SQL Injection:** The attacker pushes payloads targeting the server.
 Then they observe the behavior and keep track of the server response to know more about the database structure.
 Here, the attacker cannot witness the data reverting through the attack in-band, hence the name "Blind."
-Blind SQLi comes in two variations.
+There are two sub-categories of blind SQLi.
-    * **Boolean:** The attacker sends a SQL query to the database provoking the application to respond.
+    * **Boolean:** The attacker sends a malicious query to the target database provoking the app to respond.
 Based on the True or False value, the attacker can frame other SQL queries to extract data.
 The result of the query is either True or False and hence the name.
     * **Time-based:** Here, the attacker sends a SQL query through the web app and waits for the response.
 The attacker notes down the time taken by the database to respond and checks the server response (True or False).
 Based on these two response parameters, the attacker re-launches another query.
 If the message sent through the SQL query successfully slows down the response, SQL injection is possible on that application.

  * **Out-of-Band SQL Injection:** Such attacks are more likely when the attacker senses some particular feature enabled in the server used by the React web application.
 This attack happens when the attacker cannot use the same channel to launch the attack and fetch data.
 They use such attack vectors when the server is unstable or unable to respond promptly.